Japan

 Childcare Leave and Caregiver Leave changes

-Employer implications/action needed Employers should amend their childcare leave rules to conform to the amended law.
+Employer implications/action needed Employers should amend their childcare leave rules to comply with the amended law.

 Employer risk Failure to comply with the new regulations may result in informal counsel, administrative guidance, or a formal corrective recommendation, and failure to comply with such a recommendation may result in public disclosure of the employer’s non-compliance.